Mazid2003/Machine-Learning-Trainee-Program/Day-11/Readme.md

 **Dimensionality Reduction** (e.g., PCA, t-SNE, Autoencoders)

+## Common Unsupervised Learning Algorithms

+### 🔹 K-Means Clustering

+Assigns data points to K clusters by minimizing the sum of squared distances to cluster centers.

+Steps:

+Initialize K centroids randomly.

+Assign each data point to nearest centroid.

+Recalculate centroids as mean of assigned points.

+Repeat until convergence.

+### 🔹 Hierarchical Clustering

+Builds clusters incrementally by merging or splitting.

+Results in a dendrogram — a tree-like diagram showing cluster relationships.

+Useful for smaller datasets or when the number of clusters is unknown.

+### 🔹 Principal Component Analysis (PCA)

+Transforms features into a smaller set of uncorrelated components (principal components).

+Each component captures the maximum variance possible.

+Used for visualization, noise reduction, and speeding up other algorithms.

 ## 🔹 Hands-on: K-Means Clustering in Python

 Used synthetic data of customers with Annual Income and Spending Score.